maxbarnas/sigkill.dk/blog/2018-06-13-tfp-trip-report.md

 over a lot of various quirks in Haskell, Erlang, and OCaml that make refactoring troublesome in these languages.
-While there has been some progress in automatic refactoring for fixing bugs and such, he seemed quite skeptical about fully automated refactoring.
+While there has been some progress in automatic refactoring for fixing bugs and such, he seemed quite sceptical about fully automated refactoring.
 A human must be kept in the loop.
 This seems sensible, since much refactoring is about making the code more readable to a human.
 He also believes that a refactoring tool need not be 100% automatic; as long as it can do